BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

   The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace and finding tags.
 If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]#

   You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545) you cannot *Whitelist*/*Blacklist* single characters.
 For that follow [INSERT SINGLE CHARACTER GUIDE HERE]

-  Single character cannot be *Whitelisted/Blacklistes* with the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545) and are only possible with a script

   #### 2.1.1  With a script